gardrek/bollox/README.md

 `cargo run --release -- path/to/script.lox` - to run a script.

 `cargo run --release -- --compatibility path/to/script.lox` - for better compatibility with standard Lox.
-Switches back to C-style `if` and `while` statements instead of Rust-style.
-In the future this may also change how closures capture their environment.
+Makes variable declarations in the "global" scope of a file default to being global variables.
+Same for function declarations and class declarations.

 # Differences compared to standard Lox #

+All variable declarations are local by default, but can be annotated with the `global` decorator as in `global var x` to make them global.
+This can be applied to class and function declarations, too, which also default to being local.
+In compatibility mode variable, function, and class declarations in the top-level scope of a file default to being global.
+For the rare use case that you require compatibility mode, you can use the `local` decorator to declare something as local to the top-level scope.
+The local decorator is always allowed but has no effect in other contexts.

 `if` and `while` statements are able to be more Rust-like; you either have to use brackets around the body, even if it's just one expression, *or* use parenthesis around the condition.

 Except in compatibility mode, closures make a copy of the environment rather than taking reference.
 This eliminates the ability to use variables that haven't been declared yet when the function is declared.

-There is no static analysis pass, so some things that would have been compile-time errors are now runtime errors.
+There is no static analysis pass, so some things that would have been compile-time errors in Lox are runtime errors in Bollox.
 For instance, a class still cannot inherit from itself, simply because the variable is not yet defined in the environment in which the superclass is first looked up.

-Modulo operator `a % b`
+Remainder operator `a % b`

 Combined operator syntax. e.g. `a += b`